sybrenjansen/mpire/docs/usage/map.rst

     with WorkerPool(n_jobs=4) as pool:
         # 2. Square the numbers, results should be: [0, 1, 4, 9, 16, 25, ...]
-        # Note: you'll probably don't want to execute this, it will take a long time ...
+        # Note: don't execute this, it will take a long time ...
         results = pool.map(square, range(int(1e30)), iterable_len=int(1e30), chunk_size=1)

     with WorkerPool(n_jobs=4) as pool: